 React immediately to educate your kitten properly

-If your kitten misbehaves, you should react within one or two seconds maximum, so that he can relate to his latest mischief.
-Every immediate and consistent action on your part about your cat's good behavior, such as praise, or offering your cat a treat, will have rapid and lasting consequences on its education.
-Your kitten will take to heart the rules that you have defined for him.
+If your kitten misbehaves, you should react within one or two seconds maximum so that he can relate to his latest mischief.
+Every immediate and consistent action on your part about your cat's good behavior, such as praise or offering your cat a treat, will have immediate and lasting consequences on his education.
+Your kitten will take to heart the rules you have defined for him.

 Alongside its mother

-If the kittens have been separated from their mother too early, they may in particular become more fearful.
-A kitten that has spent enough time with its mother is a much easier kitten to train.
-This not only increases their quality of life but also allows them to have an easy education process.
-Kittens are more receptive to any form of learning, when they feel safe and when their mental balance is stable.
+If the kittens have been separated from their mother too early, they may, in particular, become more fearful.
+A kitten that has spent enough time with his mother is a much easier kitten to train.
+This increases their quality of life and allows them to have an easy education process.
+Kittens are more receptive to any form of learning when they feel safe and when their mental balance is stable.

 What accessories to educate a kitten?

 You can resort to different cat accessories that will help you nurture and reward your kitten.
-Some cat experts swear by using a Clicker.
-The sound signals triggered by the Clicker reinforce the positive effects of your cat's good behavior, allowing you to take big steps towards better education.
+For example, some cat experts swear by using a Clicker.
+The sound signals triggered by the Clicker reinforce the positive effects of your cat's good behavior, allowing you to take significant steps towards better education.

 The effectiveness of the Clicker is based on the characteristic sound it emits.
-In their environment, cats are not confronted with such a sound anywhere else.
-This very special sound is used to congratulate him: thus, by pressing on the Clicker, you tell your kitten that he has just done something good.
+Cats are not confronted with such a sound anywhere else in their environment.
+This special sound is used to congratulate him: thus, by pressing on the Clicker, you tell your kitten that he has just done something good.

 After using the Clicker, you have one to two seconds to reward your kitten with kibble or treat.

 Clicker training can also be used for cat tricks.
-This is particularly the case when shooting films, in which cats appear on the screen.
+This is particularly the case when shooting films where cats appear on the screen.